-Parents/guardians who wish to appeal the decision for retention must first contact the Headmaster.
-If parents/guardians do not accept the decision of the Headmaster, an appeal may be made in writing to the Board.
+Parents/guardians who wish to appeal the decision for retention must first contact the Head of School.
+If parents/guardians do not accept the decision of the Head of School, an appeal may be made in writing to the Board.
 All appeals must be requested within two (2) weeks after the close of school.